 About the Petroglyphs

-The petroglyphs range from the Bronze Age (around 1500 BC) to the Saka-Usun period (around 8th century BC to 1 century AD).
+The petroglyphs range from the Bronze Age (around 1500 BC) to the Saka-Usun period (around the 8th century BC to 1 century AD).
 Basically meaning that they are really old.
-And there are around 5000 boulders spanning the premises at this open air museum.
+And there are around 5000 boulders spanning the premises at this open-air museum.
 The boulders contain drawings from everyday life to horned ibexes to hunting scenes.
-If only the ancient artists knew that I was putting these photos on something called the internet or Instagram they’d probably shit their woolen tunics.

 Below are some of my favorite photos from my time admiring the petroglyphs: